redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 The ``%build`` section is where we tell the system how to actually build the software we are packaging.
 Here we will perform a byte-compilation of our software.
-For those who read the previous sections, this section of the example should look familiar.
+For those who read the :ref:`General Topics and Background
+<general-background>` Section, this portion of the example should look familiar.
 The ``%build`` section of our SPEC file should look as follows.

 .. code-block:: spec